 One approach is to turn the situation into something fun.
 With some creative thinking, there are lots of ways to do this.
 Here are some things that I planned for my family.

 There is no way that a traditional vacation can be taken but now it’s an ideal time for a virtual one.
 Just as you would for any vacation it has to be planned for.
-So for this segment use it for making the décor that would be found in the destination you are virtually planning.
-So for example, if the trip is for Hawaii, then get the whole family making some props.
+So, for this segment, use it for making the décor that would be found in the destination you are virtually planning.
+For example, if you had planned the trip to Iceland, once you reach there, you may have to hire a campervan for rental for the brief period that you are going to stay there (check out this blog – https://www.rent.is/blog/4×4-camper-van-rental/).
+In light of that, you can ask all your family members to dress up for the trip as Iceland’s weather is going to be cold.
+And, if you happen to own a motorhome for yourself, you can arrange the insides to accommodate your family members and plan a small evening inside it where your family, as a whole, can enjoy delicious food and spend quality time together.
+Now, if you had planned the trip to Hawaii, then get the whole family to make some props.
 Plan one room that will be used for the destination vacation, like the den or family room.
 This can then be decorated with all the items that you make.

 - Next make the food.
 A whole day can be spent on making the food that is going to be used on the virtual vacation.
 The kids will love this and we got some inspiration by doing some research into the cuisine that would be available at our destination.